 The reason we may wish to collect, hold, use and disclose your personal information is so that we can manage and administer the products we provide and to run our business efficiently.
 You may be an applicant, a current, previous or prospective customer, contractor, job applicant, supplier, partner or party with whom we do or have done business or may do business with in the future.

-As a financial services provider, a major purpose for which we collect, hold, use or disclose personal information is to assess applications for credit, manage credit (servicing and collections activity), deal with hardship applications and to analyse the risk profiles of our customers or potential customers.
+As a financial services provider, a major purpose for which we collect, hold, use or disclose personal information is to assess applications for credit or to be a guarantor, manage credit (servicing and collections activity), deal with hardship applications and to analyse the risk profiles of our customers or potential customers.

 Other purposes for which we may collect, hold, use or disclose your personal information include: